 This book finally makes detailed material available on equity compensation in LLCs.
-It not only explains all the issues around LLC equity compensation but also includes a set of sample plan documents in digital format.
+It not only explains all the issues around LLC equity compensation but also includes a chapter on considerations in drafting a plan.

 1. A Primer on Limited Liability Companies

 4. Allowing Holders of LLC Equity Interests to Be Treated As Employees

 5. Accounting for Equity Compensation in an LLC

 6. A Primer on Sharing Equity with Employees in Non-LLC Companies